gunter1994/Snake_Frenzy/README.md

 * Title: Snake Frenzy

 ####Project Description:
 	For our project we are making the game snake.
-We plan to include a login, multiplayer for competitive play, single player for casual play, high scores, possibly multiple modified versions of the game etc.
+We plan to include multiplayer for competitive play, single player for casual play, possibly multiple modified versions of the game, snake customization and username input for high scores.

 ####Project Requirements:
 * GUI